ppphp/yayagf/README.md

 -project_root.yml // TODO
 -Dockerfile // TODO

-### yayagf server
+### yayagf server // FIXME

+two steps

-go into any go project
+1. go into any go project

-`yayagf server` will monitor the code, recompile the code when compilable and run.
+2. `yayagf server` will monitor the code, recompile the code when compilable and run.

+### yayagf package //TODO

-### yayagf generate
+### yayagf generate //TODO

 generate a http server scaffold.